 Classics majors are able to take many small classes taught by senior faculty, an aspect that makes Classics especially attractive to serious students.
 We are a friendly department and look after our students.
-All majors receive personalized academic advising from the staff and faculty undergraduate advisors.
+All majors receive personalized advising in Classics from the staff and faculty undergraduate advisors.
 Because of the small size of our language classes and advanced seminars, faculty get to know students and are able to support them effectively as they pursue graduate study or embark on their chosen career.
 Classics majors go on to be highly successful in law, medicine, finance, education, politics, publishing, entertainment, and many other fields.
 They distinguish themselves in the eyes of prospective employers as sharp thinkers who write and speak well.

 Double-Majoring in Classics

 A Classics major complements STEM fields like Math or Biology, as well as English, History, Philosophy, Political Science, Religious Studies, Theater and Dance, and more.
 Pre-law students boost their LSAT scores and develop skills in critical analysis, argumentation, and writing.
 (Learn more about the benefits of a Classics degree from a current law student here.)
 We recognize the unique challenges that double-majors encounter, and we work with students closely to plan out their degrees.

 Transfer students excel in Classics, and prior knowledge of Latin or Greek is not required for enrollment in the major.
 The Greek & Roman Culture emphasis is designed to be completed in two years, start to finish.
 This emphasis offers in-depth study of the Classical world through upper-division courses and seminars taught in translation.
 Classics majors who select this emphasis gain a solid grasp of the languages by completing one year of introductory Latin or Greek.

 Internships & Summer Study